Suzan Bushnaq

-She is the daughter of Palestinian artist Mohammed Bushnaq (born 1934) and she learned her art from him and at the Russian College of Art (1982–1989).
+She is the daughter of the Palestinian artist Mohammed Bushnaq (born 1934).
+She studied art under her father at the Russian College of Art (1982–1989).

 Exhibitions

 Suzan Bushnaq has had exhibitions (2006 and 2008) at the Art Gallery (Kuwait) (under the auspices of the National Council for Culture and Arts and exhibitions at the Al Kharafi Biennale (2004) and at the Qurain Cultural Festival (2004, 2005, 2010).

 She has also had exhibitions in the lounge room of Boushahri Art Gallery 1999-2001-2003 and an exhibition at Dar Al Funoon Gallery in 2006.
+Her artworks was shown the 59th Venice Biennale in the 'From Palestine With Art' exhibition organised by the Palestine Museum US.

 Awards

 She has been awarded an Arbitration Award at the Kharafi Biennial, won awards at the Qurain Festival and an Issa Sakr award.